 ImageNet is an image database organized according to the nouns in the WordNet hierarchy.
 Each node of the WordNet hierarchy is depicted by hundreds of images in ImageNet.
+Since 2010, the ImageNet project runs an annual software contest named the ImageNet Large Scale Visual Recognition Challenge (ILSVRC), where software programs compete to correctly classify and detect objects and scenes.

 In 2006, Fei-Fei Li began working on the idea for ImageNet based on the word-database of WordNet and using many of its features.
 In 2007, Li was appointed as assistant professor at Princeton, where she assembled a team of researchers to work on ImageNet.
 They used the Amazon Mechanical Turk to help with the classification of images.
 They presented their database for the first time as a poster at the 2009 Conference on Computer Vision and Pattern Recognition (CVPR) in Florida.